roccomuso/crackwatch/README.md

 > Node.js unofficial client to Crackwatch.com API

-[Crackwatch.com](https://crackwatch.com) is keeps you updated with the crack status of the games you follow.
+[Crackwatch.com](https://crackwatch.com) keeps you updated with the crack status of the games you follow.

 ## Install